Testing for mycotoxins

-We use two labs for urine mycotoxin testing.
+We use several labs for urine mycotoxin testing.
 Great Plains Laboratory uses a technology called liquid chromatography / mass spectometry which is most accurate, reproducible and specific to what is being tested.
 Real Time Labs uses ELISA technology which measures toxins and their metabolites and is semi-quantitative.
-There are pros and cons to each test and if possible both should be performed.
+Vibrant Wellness is another lab we use.
+There are pros and cons to each test and if possible several should be performed.

 With Real Time Labs it is recommended to take something to bind and pull mycotoxins from the tissues so that it will be excreted in the urine.
 Taking liposomal glutathione 500mg 1-2x/day for a week prior to testing helps increase the yield of the urine test.
 If the glutathione is too much and the first dose(s) cause a negative reaction right away, then proceed with the urine test right away.
 Also, it also helps by sweating via exercise, sauna or hot bath for about 10-20 minutes, roughly 30 minutes before the urine test.
 Stop all binders 3 days before urine testing.
 Great Plains Lab does not recommend provocation before testing.

 One criticism of urinary mycotoxin testing is that it is normal to be exposed to molds and mycotoxins, thus the mere presence of mycotoxins does not diagnose mold related illness.
 However, studies have shown while about 50% of healthy people tested have mycotoxins present, they are primarily ochratoxin and at very low levels.
 In contrast, patients with mold toxicity have much higher levels of ochratoxin as well as numerous other mycotoxins that are consistently associated with illness.